Authentic Chicken Paprikash

 Instructions

-- Heat the lard in a heavy pot and brown the chicken on all sides.
+- Heat the lard in a large Dutch oven or heavy pot and brown the chicken on all sides.
 Transfer the chicken to a plate.
 In the same oil, add the onions and fry until golden brown.
 Add the garlic and tomatoes (and pepper if using) and fry another 2-3 minutes.
 Remove the pot from the heat and stir in the paprika, salt and pepper (paprika becomes bitter if scorched).

 - Return the chicken to the pot and place it back over the heat.
 Pour in the chicken broth.
 The chicken should be mostly covered.
 Bring it to a boil.
 Cover, reduce the heat to medium-low and simmer for 40 minutes.
 Remove the chicken and transfer to a plate.